AditiKarthiyani/AditiKarthiyani/README.md

-- 👋 Hi, I’m @Aditi
+- 👋 Hi, I’m Aditi
-- 👀 I’m interested in Cybersecurity and wish to pursue a carer in this field
+- 🌱 I’m currently pursuing a degree in Computer Science at Nottingham University.
-- 🌱 I’m currently studying Computer Science
+- 👀 I’m passionate about Cybersecurity and aim to build a career in this field.

 <!---- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: ...